Supreme-Ed/Blocky-Math-Champ/STRUCTURE_BUILDING_TASKS.md

 - Be viewable from different angles
 - Have a small info panel when clicked (showing name, difficulty, etc.)

-### UI Feedback
+### UI Feedback ✅
-When a structure is built, the game should:
+When a structure is built, the game:
-- Play a satisfying sound effect
+- Shows a congratulatory message with structure name and difficulty
-- Show a congratulatory message
+- Displays animated fireworks for visual celebration
-- Highlight the newly built structure
+- Provides a clear indication that the blocks have been used
-- Provide a clear indication that the blocks have been used
+- Updates the inventory to reflect the used blocks
-- Update the inventory to reflect the used blocks
+- Uses responsive design that works on all screen sizes